SamaWorld: Residential and commercial development

 At first the development of 324 bungalows by MCB Holdings Bhd was planned.
 Landowner was Golden Apartments Sdn Bhd.
 Later MCB Holdings withdraw the deal.
 In 1990 Giant Bay Resources acquired Techlines Corp Sdn Bhd, a bankrupt company that owned the land surrounding SamaWorld.
 Techlines was renamed Giant Bay (Malaysia) Sdn Bhd.
 Giant Bay (M) was responsible for the residential and commercial development around SamaWorld.
 Planned were apartments, condominiums, and bungalows (Regency Village, Asian Village, International Village) on an 80-hectare site.
 Financing was partly through a 10 million Dollar loan from Citibank.
 Giant Bay (M) changed the name to Villa Genting and finished the apartment Amber Court.
 Construction of the Billion Court Condominiums started but was never finished.
 The NCT-Group purchased the abandoned Billion Court and developed it with the Ion Delemen high-rise complex.

 Long-term plans

 SamaWorld aimed for becoming an international brand.
 Therefore, SamaWorld was incorporated in different countries with SamaWorld Hong Kong, SamaWorld Japan, SamaWorld Singapore, and SamaWorld Vancouver.
 Another SamaWorld with the same concept was planned in Beijing and in 1990 preliminary talks with the Chinese authorities were held.

+Environmental concerns

+Land clearing in the Cameron Highlands lead to massive siltation resulting in floods and landslides.
+It was feared that clearing of the 800 year old forest on top of Genting Highland would have a similar impact like in the Cameron Highlands.
+The Department of Environment set down 26 conditions for the land clearing work.
+SamaWorld complied with all of them.
+The water quality of rivers nearby was tested regularly.
+It was noticed that water of the Sungai Perting river which flows into the Chamang waterfall turned murky.
+The cause was silt from the SamaWorld project site and other projects in the area.
+SamaWorld conducted a study to find a solution and submitted a 70-page report on erosion mitigation measures which was approved.
+SamaWorld built 25 large siltation dams and introduced a better drainage system to prevent further pollution down hill.